Joshswooft/fuzzy-waddle/README.md

 After you added these fields, click "Save".

+At this point we should start the astro site: `npm run dev`.
+This will allow us to preview the blog content in the editor.

 Then click on ["Content"](https://builder.io/content) and create some new blog article content, making sure to publish them when done.

 ![content-page](./docs/images/content-page.PNG)